schollz/acrostic/README.md

 ## grid

+the grid is meant as a performative sequencer. in the parameters you can set whether the sequence resets every chord or not (`PARAMS > grid > reset every chord`). using the grid will "takeover" the crow outputs. when the grid stops playing, the crow will output as normal. _tip:_ if you sequence a single note you and just change notes and use it as a simple keyboard.

-**rows 1-6** control then notes. you can use two finger gestures to draw shapes. pressing a step twice (dimmer) will cause that note not to gate. the note shapes are applied the note matrix. the rows 1-3 notes that are always the same. the rows 4-6 are notes that change with every chord.
+**rows 1-6** controls pitch. you can use two finger gestures to draw shapes. the note shapes are applied the note matrix. the rows 1-3 notes that are always the same. the rows 4-6 are notes that change with every chord. pressing a note again will transpose it, alternating up/down.

-**row 7** controls which steps will sequence. pressing a step twice (brighter) will cause that note to hold. pressing two steps will reset their duration to the default (1/16th note).
+**row 7** controls duration. pressing a step twice will cause that note to hold. pressing two steps will reset their duration to the default (1/16th note).

 **row 8** controls gates. pressing two gates will invert all gates in between.

-in the parameters you can set whether the sequence resets every chord or not (`PARAMS > grid > reset every chord`).

-using the grid will "takeover" the crow outputs. when the grid stops playing, the crow will output as normal

 ## other